patterns-app/patterns-devkit/README.md

 ### Consistency and Immutability

-To the extent possible, basis maintains the same data and byte representation of `datablock` records across formats and storages.
+To the extent possible, basis maintains the same data and byte representation of `block` records across formats and storages.
 Not all formats and storages support all data representations, though -- for instance, datetime support differs significantly across common data formats, runtimes, and storage engines.
 When it notices a